danielyaba/gcp-terraform-modules/github-repo/README.md

 1. Terraform are installed on the machine where Terraform is executed.
 2. The service account you execute the module with, has the right permissions.
 3. Personal Access Token is created and saved in Github-Action-secrets / external Secret-Manager
-4. IAM workload identity pool and OIDC provider already configured in GCP prject with the names "github-pool" and "github-provider"
+4. IAM workload identity pool and OIDC provider already configured in GCP project with the names "github-pool" and "github-provider"

-### Creating IAM workload identity configuration
+### Creating IAM Workload-Identity Configuration
 Create IAM workload identity provider and oidc pool using gcloud commands:
 ```hcl
 PROJECT_ID = <PROJECT_ID>